boxdot/osmflat-rs/README.md

 ```

 The output is a flatdata archive, which is a directory consisting of several
 files.
 The schema is also part of the archive.
-It checked every an archive is
+It is checked every time the
-opened for changes.
-This guarantees that an archive is produced by the same
+archive is opened.
+This guarantees that the compiler which was used to produce
-software as we use for opening it.
-The archive data is not compressed.
+the archive fits to the schema used for reading it.
+The archive data is not
+compressed.

 ## Using data